jwadolowski/cookbook-cq/README.md

     <td>Fixnum</td>
     <td>Number of duplicated instances of given OSGi configuration.
 1 by
     default.
 Applicable to factory configs only.
-Useful when duplicated instances are allowed, i.e. each instance specify some sort of a worker
+Useful when duplicated instances are allowed, i.e. each instance specify some sort of a worker and every single one of them has exactly the same set of properties
     </td>
   </tr>
   <tr>